imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.6: Adding a book

-Implement mutation addBook, which can be used like this:
+Implement mutation `addBook`, which can be used like this:

 ```
 mutation {